digidem/mapeo-map-server/API.md

    - If the upstream request succeeds, forward that response.
    - If the upstream request fails due to:
      - a non-404 upstream HTTP error, forward the error
-     - lack of internet connection or a Not Found error (404), go to step 3
+     - lack of internet connection or a `440 Not Found` error, go to step 3
-3. Return the glyph range using the default pre-bundled font (Opens Sans)
+3. Return the glyph range using the default pre-bundled font ([Opens Sans](https://www.opensans.com/))

 ---